tmatthews092/KDTreeProject/README.md

 ### `getNode`
 - Recursively traverses the tree, comparing on the dimension of the current level.
 - Goes left if the point’s value is smaller, right otherwise.
+- Implemented first since other methods rely on this logic.

 **Complexity**:
 - Time: `O(log n)` average, `O(n)` worst case